 Continue placing further net labels, or right-click or press Esc to exit placement mode.

 Additional actions that can be performed during placement while the net label is still floating on the cursor and before the center point of the net label is anchored are:

-Press the Tab key to pause the placement and access the Net Label mode of the Properties panel in which its properties can be changed on the fly.
-Click the design space pause button overlay () to resume placement.
+Press the Tab key to pause the placement and access the Net Label mode of the Properties panel in which its properties can be changed on-the-fly.
+Click the workspace pause button overlay () to resume placement.

 Press the X or Y keys to flip the net label along the X-axis or Y-axis.